Spatchcock chicken is the best way to cook a whole chicken...

-First, cover a large baking sheet with aluminum foil and line with parchment paper; then, lay an oven-safe cooling rack on top.
+First, cover a large baking sheet with aluminum foil and a parchment paper line.
+Then, lay an oven-safe cooling rack on top.
 I recommend using a heavy-duty, stainless steel, grid-style cooling rack, like this one, instead of the one I used.
-It’ll help to hold the chicken up off of the pan.
+It'll help to hold the chicken up off of the pan.
 Spray the rack with a bit of cooking spray.

 Okay, there are two ways you can butterfly the chicken.
 The first way is to cut around the spine and take it out completely.
 The second way is to make one cut down the middle of the back next to the spine.

 I only make one cut because the back of the chicken doesn't matter.
 Plus, it's easier to make a single cut than remove the whole spine, but feel free if you want to remove it altogether.

 I make one cut down the back with a sharp serrated knife or high-quality kitchen shears.
 Sharp kitchen shears are the easiest.

 You're merely sawing through the area where the rib-cage meets the backbone.
 Be careful because the bones may be sharp after you cut through them.